ChahidAbderrazak/Text-and-Image-Analysis/README.md

-# LLM Text Analysis
+# LLM and NLP for Multi-modal Text/image Analysis

-Exmaple proects large language model (LLM) and Natural language processing (NLP) for AI-Powered for text analysis :
+Example projects large language model (LLM), Natural language processing (NLP), and Computer Vision (CV) for AI-Powered for text and image analysis and interpretation:

 - [x] Text sentiment analysis [Twitter corpus of 1,600,000 tweets]
 - [ ] content recommendation and summarization